margarita-ignatieva/UserApp/README.md

 Admin and User.
 You can change default data source in application:properties file.
 You can load predefined user with DataLoader.

-## Application in progress, not all controllers work as they should
-(Main purpose: application is originally designed to change authorities on the run)
+## Application is originally designed to change authorities on the run